inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Overview
 This is a simple Python web application that displays the current time in Moscow.
 It utilizes the Flask framework for web development and pytz library for time zone conversion.
+This web application also count number of visits.
+You can access to number of visits through adding ```/visits```.

 ## Installation
 1. Clone the repository: